maxmiguta/project3/readme.md

 Internet Explorer
 Safari
 ```
 The website looks and works fine at full screen size on all of the above mentioned browsers.
-I used the developer tools in Google Chrome to check how the site looks on smaller screen devices and it passes that test also.
+I used the developer tools in Google Chrome and Firefox, as well as my own Android phone and an iPad, to check how the site looks on smaller screen devices and it passes that test also.

-### Automated Testing
+### Automated testing

 To begin with I carried out some automated testing, which has the benefits of speedy application to potentially large units of code and reusability.